cybertrainingrange/ctre-team-a/lambda.md

 ### Benefits of using Lambda:

 **Cost-effectiveness:** Lambda allows you to pay only for the compute time that you consume.
 This can result in significant cost savings, especially if you have irregular traffic patterns.

--- You only pay for the Lambda functions that you use, so you can save money on infrastructure costs.
+-You only pay for the Lambda functions that you use, so you can save money on infrastructure costs.

 **Scalability:** Lambda automatically scales your application based on the number of requests it receives.
 This means that you don't have to worry about provisioning or managing servers.